 Below, Alice tries to scare her son from going to the towns by telling him for the first time how his father was brutally murdered there.
 In this scene Lucius helps her wind up some yarn, but he ends up looking entrapped by it, by his hands, characteristically enough for this film.
 The thread might also represent an umbilical cord, with Alice reeling in her wayward, eccentric son, domesticating him so to speak, fittingly by something as prosaic as yarn.
 (Is there also a pun?
 While the story of his father is real enough, the big lie of the village’s relationship with the outside world is a “yarn”.)

-Here is a slide show of some final hand moments:
+In addition to the hand business in the last shot, here is a slide show of some final hand moments:

 Doors are of course an ideal motif since they naturally occur in most man-made environments and, if the filmmaker should so wish, with ready-made symbolic connotations: portals to others dimensions, or to new stages of life, or the possibility of attaining new understanding.
 Shyamalan used doors extensively both in Signs (here, for aesthetic purposes or underscoring the threat of aliens breaking in) and The Sixth Sense (here and here, often in connection with ghost appearances).
+In the current film, as a mark of its importance the motif is used to set up an important visual rhyme near the end (here) and features prominently in its last moment (here).

 Also here there is a convergence with the colour motif, for the morning after the invasion all the doors of the village have been marked with red: